General Terms and Conditions with Customer Information

 5) Delivery and shipping conditions

-5.1 The delivery of goods shall be made by dispatch to the delivery address specified by the customer, unless otherwise agreed.
+5.1 If the Seller offers to ship the goods, delivery shall be made within the delivery area specified by the Seller to the delivery address specified by the Customer, unless otherwise agreed.
 The delivery address specified in the Seller’s order processing shall be decisive in the processing of the transaction.
 Deviating from this, if the payment method PayPal is selected, the delivery address deposited by the customer with PayPal at the time of payment shall be decisive.

 5.2 If the delivery of the goods fails for reasons for which the customer is responsible, the customer shall bear the reasonable costs incurred by the seller as a result.
 This does not apply with regard to the costs for the return if the customer effectively exercises his right of withdrawal.
 In the event of an effective exercise of the right of cancellation by the customer, the provision made in the seller’s cancellation policy shall apply to the costs of returning the goods.